IQ - Measuring Graph Intelligence

 Absolute vs. Relative Description Length

-Using the standard stochastic complexity / BIC penalty (one parameter, sample size ):
+Using the standard stochastic complexity with a penalty for model description length (one parameter, sample size ):

 Asymptotically, up to finite-sample correction.